 Together, our ambition is to help rebuild the middle class and revitalize the American Dream.

 In order to achieve its ambition of serving 80,000-100,000 Fellows over the next decade, Braven is hiring an Associate Director, Workforce Strategy, who will support students towards strong post-college career outcomes.
-As a member of the Greater Boston team, you will serve as a strategic career coach to students attending our Higher Education Partner, who have completed the Braven Career and Leadership Accelerator Course (the Accelerator).
+As a member of the New Jersey regional team, you will serve as a strategic career coach to students attending Kean University who have completed the Braven Career and Leadership Accelerator Course (the Accelerator).
 This role has the opportunity to accelerate Braven’s regional and national impact.

-This role is part of the Greater Boston regional team and reports directly to the Senior Director of the Greater Boston Region.
+This role is on the New Jersey regional team and reports directly to the Senior Director, Kean University.

 A+ Team (5%)